darksuei/imagevision/README.md

-# ImageVision - RESTful API for Image Recognition 😸
+# Image Vision - A REST API for Image Recognition

-ImageVision is a RESTful API that utilizes image recognition algorithms and machine learning models to identify objects in images.
-Make requests to this API with images, and the API will return the identified objects with their confidence scores.
-Please note this API uses pre-trained models and is not perfect.
+ImageVision is an API that utilizes a tensorflowjs image recognition model to identify objects in images.
+Make requests to this API with image(s) and get a response of all the identified objects with their respective confidence values [probability of successful recognition].

+Here's the link to the API >> https://image-vision-api.onrender.com/ <<

+Sample usage of the API >> [here](https://github.com/Suei43/imagevison-fe) <<

+Response caching, temporary image storage and response time enhancement coming soon!

 - Image recognition using TensorFlow.js and MobileNet model.
 - Confidence threshold customization for object detection results.
 - Model selection option to choose specific image recognition models(in progress).